A Determination of the Top Mass from a Global PDF Analysis

 To this end, consider $n_{\rm dat}$ Gaussian distributed measurements $D=(D_1, \dots, D_{n_{\rm dat}})^T$ (so $D$ is a column vector, while $D^T$ is a row vector), with covariance matrix $C$ in the space of the data, and the corresponding theoretical predictions $T=(T_1, \dots, T_{n_{\rm dat}})^T$.
 Theory uncertainties may be modelled by introducing univariate Gaussian nuisance parameters $\lambda_a$ centered around zero,

 whose effect is to smear out the vector of theory predictions $T$ by vectors $\beta_a$, such that the conditional probability of $T$ is given by

 where the summation over the index $a$, labelling the nuisance parameters, is left implicit.
-It is straightforward to show that the introduction of the nuisance parameters $\lambda_a$ in Eq.~\eqref{eq:prob_T_Dlambda} is equivalent to adding a contribution $\beta_a \beta_a^T$ to the original covariance matrix $C$.
+We assume all uncertainties to be Gaussian distributed, which leaves the likelihood analytically tractable in the nuisance parameters, and allows experimental uncertainties to be combined with estimates of purely theoretical uncertainties (such as missing higher order terms, as demonstrated in Ref.~\cite{NNPDF:2024dpb}).
+It is then straightforward to show that the introduction of the nuisance parameters $\lambda_a$ in Eq.~\eqref{eq:prob_T_Dlambda} is equivalent to adding a contribution $\beta_a \beta_a^T$ to the original covariance matrix $C$.
 Adopting a Bayesian framework, the probability $P(T|D)$ can be obtained by marginalising $P(T|D\lambda)$ over $\lambda$,

 which after completing the square in $\lambda$ leads to, \be P(T|D) \propto \exp\left[-\half(T-D)^T(C+S)^{-1}(T-D)\right] \, , \ee with $S=\beta_a\beta_a^T$.
 Therefore, theoretical uncertainties can be accounted for simply by adding to the original covariance matrix $C$ an additional contribution $S$.